 I love simple, clean, and easy navigation.
 If you have a lot of pages as well as categories you can consider having two navigation menus.
 One for pages and the second for categories works very well and keeps your important topics easy and organized.

 Ready to clean up your categories?
-Check out part 2 for the Steps to Clean Up Your Categories.
+Check out part 2 for How to Clean Up Your Blog Categories.

 Are you ready for a website you love?

 If you are ready for a redesign or your first website and the thought of figuring it all out makes your heart race a bit and leaves you overwhelmed I got you covered!
 My specialty is taking your wish list and blending your personality with the functionality you need for an online presence that makes you proud.
 Let’s create a stunning first impression and a website where you can stand out online.